€ 185

 The Science Behind the Golden Ratio

-- Biologists studying plant morphology or evolutionary biology
+- biologists studying plant morphology or evolutionary biology

-- Architects and designers with mathematical interests
+- architects and designers with a mathematical background

 Explore Related Math and Physics Jewelry